ilya-koyfman/Obsidian-Ilya/PROJECTS/Intune/Notes/Hybrid AD Join Steps.md

 ## STEPS
+To do a targeted deployment of hybrid Azure AD join on Windows current devices, you need to:

-* Clear the Service Connection Point(SCP) entry from Active Directory(AD) if it exists
+1. Clear the Service Connection Point (SCP) entry from Active Directory (AD) if it exists.
-* 1. Configure client-side registry setting for SCP on your domain-joined computers using a Group Policy Object (GPO).
+2. Configure client-side registry setting for SCP on your domain-joined computers using a Group Policy Object (GPO).
-2. If you're using Active Directory Federation Services (AD FS), you must also configure the client-side registry setting for SCP on your AD FS server using a GPO.
+3. Set to Test OU and put test machines in OU
-3. You may also need to [customize synchronization options](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-post-installation#additional-tasks-available-in-azure-ad-connect) in Azure AD Connect to enable device synchronization.
+4. AD Connect to Enable device synchronization in Azure AD Connect.
+5. Verify machines are in the correct state `Hybrid Joined`
+6.

 ## Action Items